endurance21/tray/README.md

- A WEB APP FOR MANAGING our regular CANTEEN BIRTHDAY PARTY'S AT -R land in revolutionary way named as
+ A WEB APP FOR MANAGING our regular CANTEEN PARTY'S AT -R land in revolutionary way named as

  # TRAY